 WordPress is known to be a highly customizable Content Management System (CMS), with a huge community support and a wide variety of free and paid themes available to “dress” your website or blog.
-However, not all of those themes are typography friendly, specially the most ancient ones: sometimes they are
+However, not all of those themes are typography friendly, especially the most ancient ones: sometimes they are

 designed with fonts that we are tired to see across the web, which does not help to improve the way pages look.

 Luckily, WordPress is also known for its extensive list of plugins, useful for several different aspects related to this the management of this CMS.
-In this article I will mention 10 plugins which will, each in its own and unique way, improve the typography of your blog, making it more appealing and setting it apart from the competition.
+In this article I will mention 10 plugins that will, each in its own unique way, improve the typography of your blog, making it more appealing and setting it apart from the competition.

 The WordPress native “What You See Is What You Get” (WYSIWYG) editor, TinyMCE, works very well and, most of the times, suffices every need writers have.
-However, it lacks some functions which one may consider to be basic, such as Font selection, table creation and so on.
+However, it lacks some functions that one may consider to be basic, such as Font selection, table creation and so on.
 TinyMCE Advanced boosts the editor by adding those functionalities – some of them are added by default, but you have total control over what stays on the toolbars (even the items from the default TinyMCE editor).

 I believe that tools are never too much, so there is not really a downside on this plugin to be noted.
-There is also another plugin, WP Super Edit, whose function is in every way very similar to TinyMCE Advanced; the only reason it did not make the list is because it is not supported by
+There is also another plugin, WP Super Edit, whose function is in every way very similar to TinyMCE Advanced; the only reason it did not make the list is that it is not supported by

 WordPress versions following 3.6.1.